Twain7/Burger-Builder-React-/README.md

 Repository for React app, Burger Builder

 ## First App using React
-A burger buildert app, built during first courser on react
+A burger builder app, built during first courser on react